jamesmontemagno/xamarin.forms-workshop/Part 3 - Navigation/README.md

 ### ViewModel for Details

-1. Inside of our `ViewModel/MonkeyDetailsViewModel.cs` will house our logic for assigning the monkey to the view model.
+1. Inside of our `ViewModel/MonkeyDetailsViewModel.cs`, we will house our logic for assigning the monkey to the view model.

 Let's first create a bindable property for the `Monkey`: